Life Threatening Injuries Linked to IVC Filters

 The IVC filters were originally designed as permanent implants.
-However, in the last decade, several manufacturers of medical devices have developed optional retrievable IVC filters.
-These retrievable IVC filters have been promoted to physicians to use as in trauma and bariatric patients to prevent pulmonary embolism.
-Although such patients only had a temporary need for such prevention a majority of the retrievable IVC filters have been left in place, even after the need for them was no longer present, because they were marketed as permanent filters with the added removable option.
+However, in the last decade, several manufacturers of medical devices have developed optionally retrievable IVC filters.
+These retrievable IVC filters have been promoted to physicians to use in trauma and bariatric patients to prevent pulmonary embolism.
+Although such patients only had a temporary need for such prevention a majority of the retrievable IVC filters have been left in place, even after the need for them was no longer present because they were marketed as permanent filters with the added removable option.

 The U.S. Food and Drug Administration (FDA) said it is concerned that retrievable IVC filters used to address a short-term risk of a pulmonary embolism are not removed from the patients once the risk passes.
-The risk of complications may be expected to increase with the length of implantation, suggesting that the medical devices have a defective design and expose patients to unreasonable risk of injury.
+The risk of complications may be expected to increase with the length of implantation, suggesting that the medical devices have a defective design and expose patients to an unreasonable risk of injury.

 The medical device lawyers at Hardison & Cochran are investigating cases of injury and side effects among patients who have implanted retrievable IVC filters.
 Anyone injured by an IVC filter may have a right to seek compensation.
 Let a product liability lawyer at Hardison & Cochran review the specifics of your surgery and explain your legal options for pursuing an IVC filter lawsuit.